junhpark/junhpark.github.io/_pages/aboutme.md

 - digging for new things!
 Right now, I indulge in control with small sensors and gadgets like Arduino!
 - rock (both music and geology)
 - traveling around great great mother nature
-- my beautiful girlfriend, she is a biomedical researcher!
-I am proud of her :)

 Whoa, what else do you need?